UApoelzer/GWIZ-Rscript/README.md

 INSTRUCTIONS ON HOW TO RUN GWIZ.

 R version 3.6 is required to run GWIZ.
-The following R packages are also required 'XML', 'usdm', 'jsonlite','pROC','glmnet', 'mlr'.
+The following R packages are also required 'XML', 'usdm', 'jsonlite', 'pROC', 'glmnet', 'mlr'.

 Go to folder “Data”
 Here there are two example csv files with GWAS data.